 Interest will accrue from and including the previous Interest Payment Date or the Issue Date as the case may be, to but excluding the next Interest Payment Date or the Maturity Date as the case may be.
-For the avoidance of doubt, where the Interest Payment Date has been adjusted to the next Business Day, interest will accrue to (but excluding) such postponed date, and the actual number of days in such period will therefore be more than 91 days.
-As the immediately subsequent period will be from and including the postponed Interest Payment Date to but excluding the next Interest Payment Date, the actual number of days in such period will be less than 91 days if the next Interest Payment Date is a Business Day.
+For the avoidance of doubt, where the Interest Payment Date has been adjusted to the next Business Day, interest will accrue to (but excluding) such postponed date and the immediately subsequent period will be from and including the postponed Interest Payment Date to but excluding the next Interest Payment Date.

-Furthermore, where the Interest Payment Date has been adjusted to the first preceding Business Day (on account of the initially adjusted Interest Payment Date falling in the next calendar month), interest will accrue to (but excluding) such earlier date, and the actual number of days in such period will therefore be less than 91 days.
-As the immediately subsequent period will be from and including the earlier Interest Payment Date to but excluding the next Interest Payment Date, the actual number of days in such period will be more than 91 days if the next Interest Payment Date is a Business Day.
+Furthermore, where the Interest Payment Date has been adjusted to the first preceding Business Day (on account of the initially adjusted Interest Payment Date falling in the next calendar month), interest will accrue to (but excluding) such earlier date and the immediately subsequent period will be from and including the earlier Interest Payment Date to but excluding the next Interest Payment Date.

-If an amount of interest payable in respect of any Bond, as calculated in accordance with these Conditions does not constitute an integral multiple of 0.01 GEL, such amount shall be rounded to the nearest integral multiple of 0.01 GEL (with 0.005 - 0.009 GEL being rounded up).
+If an amount of interest payable in respect of any Bond, as calculated in accordance with these Conditions does not constitute an integral multiple of $0.01~\rm GEL$, such amount shall be rounded to the nearest integral multiple of $0.01~\rm GEL$ (with $0.005-0.009~\rm GEL$ being rounded up).